Croatian identity card

-Croatian identity card (Osobna iskaznica) is an identity document issued in Croatia.
-Any Croatian citizen who is resident in Croatia can obtain an ID card and it is compulsory for all citizens over the age of 18.
+The Croatian identity card (Osobna iskaznica) is an identity document issued in Croatia.
+Every Croatian citizen can obtain an ID card, and it is compulsory for all citizens over the age of 18 living in Croatia.
 This document is issued by the police on behalf of the Ministry of the Interior.

-The 2003, the 2013 and the 2021 version of the ID card are valid as travel documents in most of Europe.
+The 2003, 2013 and 2021 versions of the ID card are valid as travel documents in most of Europe.
 The pre-2003 version is valid only in Croatia.

 History

-SR Croatia issued identity cards during the time SFR Yugoslavia since 1974.
+SR Croatia issued identity cards during the time of SFR Yugoslavia since 1974.
 When the country became independent, a new identity card replaced the old one with a two-year transition period.

 Physical appearance

 Similarly to a credit card, the identity card is plastic and rectangular in shape, with dimensions 86 by 54 mm.